 State Owned Companies: state capture, clientelism and corruption in Czech Republic

-We conclude that the legislation on state-owned enterprises in the Czech Republic is rather inadequate.
+In the last years, the importance of SOE is also growing, as they have access and handle large financial resources.
+Promoting a best practice environment for SOEs in the country is rather inadequate as the legislation regulates the issue of state-owned enterprises very briefly.
 The scope of legislation does not reflect the fact that the volume of funds handled by the SOE is equivalent to about two-thirds of the state budget and should therefore be subject to greater public and state control.